Dolly Alderton

-Dolly Alderton (born 31 August 1988) is a British journalist, author and podcaster.
-She is a columnist for The Sunday Times.
+Dolly Alderton (born 31 August 1988) is a British author and screenwriter.
+She is also columnist for The Sunday Times.
 Her memoir Everything I Know About Love won a 2018 National Book Award for autobiography and was shortlisted for the 2019 Non-Fiction Narrative Book of the Year in the British Book Awards, and adapted into a BBC/Peacock eponymous television drama series.

 Early life

-Alderton was born in London and raised in Stanmore.
+Alderton was born in London and grew up in Stanmore, England.
 She was born to British and Canadian parents, and describes herself as "half Canadian".
 Born Hannah Alderton, she changed her name to Dolly in her early teens.
 She was educated at St Margaret's School in Bushey, and Rugby School, where she boarded in the sixth form.
-She earned a degree in Drama and English from the University of Exeter, and a master's degree in journalism from City University.
+She earned a degree in drama and English from the University of Exeter, and a master's degree in journalism from City University in London.

 Career

-Alderton is an author, journalist and podcast host.
+Alderton is an author, journalist, and podcast host.

 Journalism

 Alderton began writing for The Sunday Times in 2015, working initially as a dating columnist from 2015 to 2017.
 In 2020, she began working as an agony aunt for The Sunday Times in her column Dear Dolly.